-Tivioli is a must – no matter how old you are!
-The park has been in existence for 174 years!
-I love that it’s founder created it because “when the people are amusing themselves, they do not think about politics”.
-I am happy to report the words Brexit or Obamacare did not pass our lips while on any ride.
+Tivoli is a must – no matter how old you are!
+The park has been in existence since 1943 years!
+I love that its founder created it because “when the people are amusing themselves, they do not think about politics”.
+I am happy to report not to hear the words Brexit while on any ride.
 The fun is that the park is right in town and walkable from almost everywhere.
 The rides are for everyone and the gardens are landscaped beautifully.

-If you eat there, which is very hard not to do, your choice has to be Grøften, which has been around for 131 years.
+If you eat there, your choice has to be Grøften, which has been around for 131 years.
 Try their Danish Platter – meatball, herring, cheese, and other home-cooked teats – to taste the country on one plate and sip it down with Aquavit or a Carlsberg!

 Smørrebrød are the iconic Danish open-faced sandwiches which are the go-to lunchtime treat.
 You can find them everywhere, but Schønnemann’s is the oldest place in town from 1877 or Ida Davidsen which is a relative newcomer having started serving in 1888!

-While you’re waiting for Noma to reopen, there’s a load of other Michelin starred restaurants in which to indulge.
+Of course, Noma is the most famous restaurant in Copenhagen, but there’s a load of other Michelin starred restaurants in which to indulge.
 Kong Hans Kælder is my favourite as it was the first in Copenhagen to receive a Michelin back in 1983 and still on the list!

-Shopping is great in Copenhagen – from woolly, fluffy things to put around your head, neck and throat, to brightly colored Legos and sleek Bang & Olfason speakers – the Danes have it covered.
-Wonderful walking streets with quiet squares, like Nikolaj Plads, home to one of the oldest churches in Norway, now a art exhibition center and a great place to have coffee outside or dine inside, while waiting for the first snow fall!
+Shopping is great in Copenhagen – from woolly, fluffy things to put around your head, neck and throat, to brightly colored Legos and sleek Bang & Olfusen speakers – the Danes have it covered.
+Wonderful walking streets with quiet squares, like Nikolaj Plads, home to one of the oldest churches in Denmark, now an art exhibition center and a great place to have coffee outside or dine inside, while waiting for the first snow fall!